Skip to content

 Each option has some drawbacks and advantages so I’ll give a description of all three.

-The Screen API is the simplest to use, and carries no additional runtime cost or external libraries.
+The Display API is the simplest to use, and carries no additional runtime cost or external libraries.
 It’s also the most limited, however.

 {...}#![no_std]#![no_main]use vexide::prelude::*;